-Success.
-The elusive rainbow that we chase our whole lives.
+Success can often feel like a rainbow that we chase our whole lives.
+Elusive and out of reach.

 Our desire to succeed is not to be blamed for our dilemma.
 In fact, it’s an integral part of our psyche.
-People experience dissatisfaction in their endless quest to reach success because they tend to direct their attention towards the outward manifestations of success instead of the inward.
+People experience dissatisfaction in their endless quest to reach success because they tend to focus on outward manifestations of success instead of the inward.

 We get hung up on the conventional constructs of success.
 In this digital age, it’s hard to avoid being exposed to the visual representations of success such as money, fame, status, beauty, etc. As a culture, we’ve become adept at portraying ourselves as successful, even if we’re miserable and unhappy in our lives.